 Stop at the Liberty Theatre in Carnegie and see a movie at Oklahoma’s oldest, continually-operating theater.
 Opened in 1915, this southwestern gem has been entertaining patrons for more than 100 years.
 What began as a live performance hall soon brought the first silent films and “talkies” to Carnegie before becoming the first-run, 35mm theater it is today.
 Bring the family to catch the latest summer blockbuster and dig into a round of the Liberty’s famous chili cheese “Show Dog” coneys at a price that won’t break the bank.
 From there you can head south to idyllic Medicine Park, a cobblestone resort town nestled in the foothills of the Wichita Mountains that has all the magic of a movie set.

 On the other side of the state, the Coleman Theatre in Miami stands as one of the crown jewels of Route 66 in northeastern Oklahoma.
-Come marvel at the Coleman’s gorgeous Spanish Mission Revival-style architecture and elegant Louis XV interior complete with gold leaf trim, stained glass and silk damask panels, a carved mahogany staircase and a breathtaking, 2,000-lb chandelier.
+Visitors can marvel at the Coleman’s gorgeous Spanish Mission Revival-style architecture and elegant Louis XV interior, complete with gold leaf trim, stained glass and silk damask panels, a carved mahogany staircase and a breathtaking, 2,000-lb chandelier.
 Catch a performance by the Miami Little Theatre Company, see a classic film with live music accompaniment or relax in the Coleman’s Celebrity Park, a serene “pocket park” honoring famous Miami residents.
 Since you’re on the Mother Road, you might as well pop in at Waylan’s Ku-Ku Burger to grab a bite and snap a photo of the iconic fiberglass cuckoo bird that has greeted Route 66 travelers in Miami since the 1960s.

 Want to visit another Route 66 landmark?
 Check out the Centre Theatre in El Reno.
-This 40s-era beauty was restored by the City of El Reno and offers screenings of classic films along with a regular string of concerts and variety shows like the Backwoods Country Music Show.
+This 1940s-era beauty was restored by the City of El Reno and offers screenings of classic films along with a regular string of concerts and variety shows like the Backwoods Country Music Show.
 Of course, no visit to El Reno is complete without chowing down on a world-famous onion burger from a culinary landmark like Sid’s Diner or Johnnie’s Grill, so it’s best to come hungry.

-For those who like their historic theaters with a little western twang, head to the McSwain Theatre in Ada.
+For those who like their historic theaters with a little Western twang, head to the McSwain Theatre in Ada.
 Nestled in the heart of Chickasaw Country in south-central Oklahoma, this historic theater and performance hall brings movie magic together with Oklahoma’s rich tradition of country and western music.
 The McSwain Theatre opened in 1920 and once attracted A-list actors like Roy Rogers and Dale Evans to its bustling premieres.
-The McSwain has since become a hub for aspiring musicians and established performers, launching the careers of country music mega stars like Blake Shelton and honoring legends like the “Queen Mother of Nashville” Mae Boren-Axton at its annual Grand Awards Show.
+This venue has since become a hub for aspiring musicians and established performers, launching the careers of country music mega stars like Blake Shelton and honoring legends like the “Queen Mother of Nashville” Mae Boren-Axton at its annual Grand Awards Show.

 If country flair isn’t your thing, indulge in some big-city culture at the Circle Cinema in Tulsa.
 This historic cinema house—the last of its kind in Tulsa—specializes in foreign, documentary and independent films that offer patrons a taste of something outside the mainstream.
-The Circle Cinema also features locally-produced and directed films, along with special events and festivals like the Tulsa Overground Film Festival and the Oklahoma Jewish Film Festival.
+Circle Cinema also features locally-produced and directed films, along with special events and festivals like the Tulsa Overground Film Festival and the Oklahoma Jewish Film Festival.
 Come catch one-of-a-kind screenings, stimulating artist talks and community events at this vibrant and unique theater in north Tulsa.

 Looking for an escape?
 You’ll find it at the Poncan Theatre in downtown Ponca City.
-This lovingly-revitalized, 20s-era theater is one of the few remaining examples of “atmospheric” theater design, transporting visitors to an elegant Italian villa as soon as they walk through the door.
+This lovingly-revitalized, 1920s theater is one of the few remaining examples of “atmospheric” theater design, transporting visitors to an elegant Italian villa as soon as they walk through the door.
 One of the world’s largest collections of hand-painted lobby art was discovered at the Poncan during its restoration, and this treasure trove of 1930s film memorabilia is now on display for all to appreciate.
 Drop in for a guided tour, a movie or a concert and check out other local attractions like the Pioneer Woman Museum and Standing Bear Park.

 For a mix of history and school spirit, check out the Sooner Theatre in Norman.
 Boasting gorgeous mosaic tile, Italian marble and an elegant façade, the Sooner has been a beacon for theatergoers in the heart of central Oklahoma’s Frontier Country since 1929.
 The Sooner Theatre, which brought the first “talkie” to the region, is now run by the city of Norman and regularly features live theatrical productions, concerts and more.
 See a show before strolling through the beautiful campus of the University of Oklahoma and exploring the many shopping, dining and entertainment options at the historic Campus Corner.